JieningYu/Extreme-Forge-Fanbois/README.md

-# Extremely Forge Supporters
+# Extreme Forge Fanbois

-This repo is a collection of some forge supporters who hates & detest Fabric/Quilt and loves Forge.
+This repo is a collection of some forge fanbois who hates & detest Fabric/Quilt and loves Forge.

 ## Contributing